TheHellTower/GayFex/issues.md

 ---
 {% include setup %}

-If your application does not work with ConfuserEx, feel free to submit a bug report!
-Your help will greatly help ConfuserEx to improve!
+If your application does not work with ConfuserEx 2, feel free to submit a bug report!
+Your help will greatly help ConfuserEx 2 to improve!

 Before you open an issue, please check if your report includes the following
 information:

-1. The version of ConfuserEx you are using.
+1. The version of ConfuserEx 2 you are using.
 (If build from source, use commit hash instead)
 2. The protection and packer settings you used.
 3. The input and output sample files that does not work.
    If you can't disclose the application, you can try reducing it to a minimal